 Mountain e-bikes

 Mountain e-bikes take their styling from mountain bikes and typically don’t have 20-inch tires for one good reason.
-The smaller the tire, the less capable it is to roll smoothly over obstacles.
-Most skilled riders on a mountain bike can usually roll over a six-inch rock or log.
-Many can do this without jumping the tires off the ground.
-Whereas comfort bikes may have larger tires, mountain bikes will nearly always have 26 to 29-inch knobby tires.
-Putting knobby tires on a 20-inch compact bike gives the compact bike an off-road look and better off-road traction but this doesn’t make a 20-inch tire bike a mountain bike.
+The smaller the tire, the less capable it is of rolling smoothly over obstacles.
+Most skilled riders on a mountain bike can usually roll over a six-inch rock or log, and many can do this without jumping the tires off the ground.

 Cargo e-bikes

-I almost didn’t include cargo bikes as a category but I nearly settled for a 20-inch fat tire cargo bike as my only bike.
+I almost didn’t include cargo bikes as a category, but I nearly settled for a 20-inch fat tire cargo bike as my only bike.
 Cargo bikes excel at carrying (go ahead and guess) stuff.
-There are many cargo bike designs but in terms of cargo-capable bikes, one thing stands out on every cargo bike.
+There are many cargo bike designs, but in terms of cargo-capable bikes, one thing stands out on every cargo bike.
 They are all heavy.
 This fact is the reason I don’t have a cargo-style e-bike.
 They are too heavy.

-Cargo-style e-mountain bikes, outfitted with large (tall) knobby tires and powerful motors can haul massive loads and have been adopted by hunters and outdoors people as a new way to get far into the backcountry without walking or riding a horse.
+Cargo-style e-mountain bikes, outfitted with large (tall) knobby tires and powerful motors, can haul massive loads and have been adopted by hunters and outdoorspeople as a new way to get far into the backcountry without walking or riding a horse.

 Everything you need to know about bicycle tires